insight-platform/Savant/README.md

 # Savant - High-Performance Streaming Inference Framework for Humans

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
-It makes it possible to rapidly develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators.
+It makes it possible to develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators very quickly.

 ## Quick Links